 Google Workspace Isn’t The Cheapest, But It’s Extremely Affordable

 There are other providers out there that are cheaper, such as Zoho (we’ll dive into a comparison further below).
-However, just like we always recommend you invest in managed WordPress hosting, your business email is not one of those areas you should try to save a buck.
+However, just like we always recommend you invest in WordPress hosting, your business email is not one of those areas you should try to save a buck.
 Having an email host that you can rely on can save you money down the road.

 Here’s a look at Google Workspace’s pricing and what’s included in each plan.

 Google Workspace Business Starter